 How We Operate

-We aspire to do this work in ways that are consistent at their very core with our mission and our core principles.
+We aspire to do this work in ways that are consistent at their very core with our purpose and our core principles.
 We believe we must build an organization -- and the people involved must do the work and build the relationships -- that reflect the kind of values and spirit we wish to nurture in the larger world.

 We invested over a year of exclusively focusing on questions of governance to help us create a model that reflects this spirit.
 Some of the key features that emerged include:

 • First, we give tremendous importance to the integrity of our relationships with each other.
-Our meetings are not just about “business” and tasks, they are a sacred grounding for each of us in our lives and in our relationships with each other, and in our service of the mission of Common Fire.
+Our meetings are not just about “business” and tasks, they are a sacred grounding for each of us in our lives and in our relationships with each other, and in our service of the purpose of Common Fire.
 We always start our meetings with “check-ins” or modified check-ins about how we are each doing and what is going on in our lives.
 And we always stop the conversation to address any points of tension or triggers for people that come up.

 • Second, we operate by consensus, specifically a modification of formal consensus.